VAchris/VOLDEMORT/README.md

 Current Work (as of 10/2/12)
 ----------------------------
-a) framework enhancement for processing system build and install information
+1. framework enhancement for processing system build and install information

-b) report generator for a "build difference" report
+2. report generator for a "build difference" report

-c) optimization (threading) to speed up FMQL calling.
-The current VDM is network I/O bound (too much detail!)
+3. optimization (threading) to speed up FMQL calling.
+The current VDM is network I/O bound

-d) a standard Windows install
+4. a standard Windows install

 Installation and running
 ------------------------